itsHudson/ITsHUDSOnSpace/Machine_And_Deep_Learning/0001_Supervised_Learning_Type/0002_Classification.md

 # 2.4 Classification Input Components

-This section explains what classification needs before training begins.
+This section explains the data components needed before a classification model can be trained.

----

 ## 2.4.1 Features

+This section explains the input variables used by a classification model.

 | Feature | Spam Example | Animal Example |
 | --- | --- | --- |